Waterline Writers Submissions:

 Is it a writers’ workshop?
 No. The work you hear will already be polished and published or, in our opinion, ready to be published.
 Work is not critiqued at the event.

 Age limit: Readers are usually over 18, but our youngest was 14 and our oldest was 80!

-Submission Guidelines (Nuts & Bolts) for featured writers:
+Submission Guidelines for featured writers:

-- For prose, 8-10 minutes means approximately 1750 words.
+- For prose, 8-10 minutes is about 1750 words.

-- Don’t send more than 10 poems.
+- Poets, don’t send more than 10 poems.

 - Spoken word poets, video or audio is preferred.